simaanc/bruinmap/README.md

-# Project Name
+# BruinMap

-This project consists of a backend and frontend application.
+This project ronsists of a backend and frontend application.
 Follow the instructions below to set up and run the project on your local machine.

 ## Prerequisites